 Tips for backing up your information (ITSAP.40.002)

-1. Availability: Protecting the availability of systems and data is a key component of cyber security.
-In the event of an outage, a natural disaster or a cyber attack, backups ensure that your employees, partners, and customers can continue to access the information they need, when they need it.
+• Availability: Protecting the availability of systems and data is a key component of cyber security.
+Backups ensure that your employees, partners and customers can continue to access the information they need, when they need it

 Failure or outage

 Systems and devices can fail or crash, causing downtime or outages that can impact your business processes and activities.
-Backups can ensure that your organization doesn’t lose critical information as a result of a failure, a crash, or an unplanned outage.
+Backups can ensure that your organization doesn’t lose critical information as a result of a failure, a crash or an unplanned outage.

 Ransomware

-Denial of service
+Denial of service attack

 Natural disaster

 Fire, floods, and earthquakes can happen.
-Most businesses have emergency plans to respond to these incidents, and backups should be a part of those plans.
+Most organizations have emergency plans to respond to these incidents, and backups should be a part of those plans.
 Natural disasters can cause damage to buildings and physical assets that may restrict your ability to access them.
 However, having backups stored in a secondary location (offsite or in the cloud) can help you resume your business activities.

 These events don’t need to happen directly to your organization.
-For example, if your cloud or managed service provider is affected by a natural disaster or cyber incident, your organization may experience downtime that impacts your business functions.
+For example, if your cloud or managed service provider is affected by a natural disaster or cyber incident, your organization may experience downtime that impacts your business function.

-Having a robust backup process enhances the resiliency of your business; backups make it possible for you to recover from cyber threats efficiently.
-There are three options for storing backups: onsite (also referred to as on-premises), offsite, or on the cloud.
 These options all have pros and cons.
-Ultimately, you should choose the option that supports your business needs and security requirements.
+Ultimately, you should choose the option that supports your organization’s needs and security requirements.
 When making your decision, consider the criticality of the systems and data and how quickly you would need to restore them.
-You should also have more than one copy of your backups and store these copies in two different locations to reduce the risk of data loss.

 Onsite storage

 With onsite storage, you store your backups within the physical space of your organization.
 Onsite storage is convenient and can be time efficient.
 Backups are readily available should you need to initiate your recovery process.
-However, if you are only storing backups onsite, you may still experience data loss if your entire facility is affected by a fire or flood, for example.
-We recommend storing a copy in another location to prevent data loss.

 Offsite storage

 Storing backups of critical data in a separate, offsite facility can help your organization prevent data loss.
-If you require more storage space, and you have the budget for it, offsite solutions may be a good choice for your organization.
+If you require more storage space and you have the budget for it, offsite solutions may be a good choice for your organization.

 Cloud-based storage